threads the sheltered estuary waters

 - Not Threatened

-The one that looks like green intestines has fronds that are long, thin, hollow tubes, bright green, sometimes branching, sometimes just single strands.
-They look like small intestines or deflated balloons or green spaghetti.
-They are soft and slippery, filled with water and air.
-They grow in tangled mats, covering the rocks and the mud like a green blanket.
-It is the alga of the messy water, the one that turns up when things get out of balance.
+Ulva intestinalis looks like green intestines.
+Its fronds are long, thin, hollow tubes.
+Bright green.
+Sometimes branching.
+Sometimes just single strands.
+They look like small intestines or deflated balloons.
+Or green spaghetti.
+They are soft and slippery.
+Filled with water and air.
+They grow in tangled mats.
+Covering the rocks and the mud like a green blanket.
+It is the alga of the messy water.
+The one that turns up when things get out of balance.

 What makes it special is the opportunism.
-The green thread algae is a nutrient sponge.
-It thrives where nutrients are high, in estuaries, in harbours, in rock pools that collect runoff from the land.
-It grows fast, doubling its mass in a few days under ideal conditions.
-It is the weed of the coastal zone, the one that turns up whenever things get messy, the one that is a sign that something is wrong.
+Green thread algae is a nutrient sponge.
+It thrives where nutrients are high.
+In estuaries.
+In harbours.
+In rock pools that collect runoff from the land.
+It grows fast.
+Doubling its mass in a few days under ideal conditions.
+It is the weed of the coastal zone.
+The one that turns up whenever things get messy.
+The one that is a sign that something is wrong.

-The green thread algae is a green alga, a close relative of the sea lettuce.
-In fact, some scientists now place it in the same genus, Ulva.
-Its tubular, hollow fronds are a simple adaptation, more surface area for absorbing nutrients, less material to build.
-Under a hand lens, the fronds are beautiful, the surface covered in tiny cells.
+It is a green alga.
+A close relative of sea lettuce.
+Some scientists now place it in the same genus, Ulva.
+Its tubular, hollow fronds are a simple adaptation.
+More surface area for absorbing nutrients.
+Less material to build.
+Under a hand lens, the fronds are beautiful.
+The surface covered in tiny cells.

-Biologically, the green thread algae reproduces by releasing spores from its fronds.
-It also reproduces by fragmentation, a piece broken off can grow into a whole new plant.
+Biologically, it reproduces by releasing spores from its fronds.
+It also reproduces by fragmentation.
+A piece broken off can grow into a whole new plant.
 This is why it can appear so quickly in a new area.

 To find green thread algae is to find a green mat in the rock pool.
-It looks like intestines, like deflated balloons, like green spaghetti.
-You can pick it up, feel its soft, slippery texture, watch the water drip from its tubes.
-It is the messy one, the opportunistic one, the one that turns up wherever nutrients get out of hand, the one that proves that excess has consequences.
+It looks like intestines.
+Like deflated balloons.
+Like green spaghetti.
+Pick it up.
+Feel its soft, slippery texture.
+Watch the water drip from its tubes.
+It is the messy one.
+The opportunistic one.
+The one that turns up wherever nutrients get out of hand.
+The one that proves that excess has consequences.
+No one told it otherwise.